Cardinals vs. Giants Player Props Betting Odds

 Arenado Stats

-- Arenado has picked up at least one hit in seven games in a row.
-In his last 10 games he is hitting .378 with two doubles, a triple, four home runs, three walks and nine RBI.
+- Arenado has picked up at least one hit in eight straight games.
+In his last 10 games he is batting .371 with three doubles, a triple, three home runs, three walks and seven RBI.

 Arenado Recent Games